Found in 48 Collections and/or Records:

 The Local Colorado and Regional History Collection is a collection of local and Colorado history documents, photographs, aerial photographs, and maps as well as a small amount of material that does not relate to Colorado.
 The collection was acquired over time and includes student class papers as well as papers written by local historians, correspondence, and reports.
 Subjects primarily include Fort Collins and Northern Colorado history, and irrigation and agricultural history of Colorado.

-Charles Lummis (1859-1928) was a noted author, photographer, ethnographer, archaeologist, and librarian.
+Charles Lummis (1859-1928) was an author, photographer, ethnographer, archaeologist, and librarian.
 Gaining fame for walking from Ohio to California in the 1880s, Lummis spent much of his life documenting and protecting the lives and activities of the people of the Southwest United States.
 The collection contains letters, photographs, publications, music, and newspaper clippings.

 Grade books, correspondence, and lantern slides illustrating medical entomology at the Philippines University.